-- Nuremberg– First in Nuremberg, allowing those just flying in the first day time to get their feet on the ground and put a normally-long travel day behind them.
-Actually, the ship will overnight two nights in Nuremberg as we are coming in a day early, just to shoo away that jet lag a bit quicker.
+- Nuremberg– First in Nuremberg, allowing those just flying in the first daytime to get their feet on the ground and put a normally-long travel day behind them.
+Actually, the ship will overnight two nights in Nuremberg for those who fly in a day early, just to shoo away that jet lag a bit quicker.
 That extra day also allows for anticipated flight delays due to winter weather and puts us in the same place for a while at the beginning of our travel; important if luggage is lost and we end up working with an airline to get it to us.

-- Budapest– Viking travelers will also overnight at the end in Budapest, giving time to enjoy the Hungarian nightlife as well with a more relaxed schedule before the flight home.
+- Budapest– Travelers will also overnight at the end in Budapest, giving time to enjoy the Hungarian nightlife as well with a more relaxed schedule before the flight home.

-- Vienna- Those who choose to will be able to see that marvelous night time Mozart and Strauss Concert, performed by a Viennese orchestra because we overnight in Vienna as well.
+- Vienna- Those who choose to will be able to see that marvelous night-time Mozart and Strauss Concert, performed by a Viennese orchestra because of the overnight in Vienna as well.